mesafoundation/mesa/src/README.md

 ```

 ##### Authentication
 Mesa interacts with the server in order to authenticate the client using a simple API.
-In order to authenticate with the server, you can use the `authenticate()` API.
+In order to authenticate with the server, you can use the `Client.authenticate` API.
 See the following example:
 ```js
 const client = new Client('ws://localhost:4000')